CaffeinatedPanda15/DigitalPortfolio/README.md

 The task was completion of the Career Development Module.
 The module would inform us of important aspects of building a career within the coporate world.
 The module dealt with things such as career planning, types of skills and career counselling.

-I completed the module, engaging with the content that was provided through the module and carefulling ensuring that i would remember and implement what i learned.
+I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

+By completing this module i gained a new understanding of what is required for me to do in order to choose and plan the type of career i wish to have.
+It boosted my confidence in my decision to study Applications Development.

 ### Skills and Interests